Eltaurus-Lt/Anki-Card-Templates/README.md

 ## LaTeX

-Anki provides the ability to use [LaTeX (MathJax) equations](https://docs.ankiweb.net/math.html) in Card Fields out of the box.
-The template builds upon this feature, enabling the input of mathematical expressions with [each of the input methods](#input-methods), automatically converting and rating submitted answers.
+Anki [provides](https://docs.ankiweb.net/math.html) the ability to use LaTeX (MathJax) equations in Card Fields out of the box.
+The template builds upon this feature, allowing users to enter mathematical expressions with [each of the input methods](#input-methods), automatically converting and rating submitted answers.
 For typing and tapping Cards, the info screen shows both: the typeset equation and the [spelling diff](#spelling-diffs) for LaTeX source code:

 ![LaTeX](https://github.com/user-attachments/assets/e8831bf0-a43d-4d78-8b25-ed835c8e21d5)

-LaTeX evaluation is a [**separate mode activated in Card settings**](#6-changing-the-input-method).
-It allows correctness of formulaic answers to be decided based on the MathJax-converted result, permitting inconsequential differences in equation typesetting, such as omitting delimiters or swapping the order of subscript and superscript of a variable.
-Because LaTeX syntax implies the use of brackets, commas, semicolons, and other special characters, which is different from the [Memrise punctuation rules](https://memrise.zendesk.com/hc/en-us/articles/360015886897-A-Guide-to-Typing-Tests-Tapping-Tests-and-Memrise-Punctuation), this mode is not well-suited for evaluating regular answers and should be reserved for Cards with equation answers only.
+LaTeX evaluation is a [**separate mode enabled in Card settings**](#6-changing-the-input-method).
+In this mode, the template decides the correctness of formulaic answers based on the MathJax-converted result, permitting inconsequential differences in equation typesetting, such as omitting delimiters or swapping the order of subscript and superscript of a variable.
+Because LaTeX syntax implies the use of brackets, commas, semicolons, and other special characters, which is different from the [Memrise punctuation rules](https://memrise.zendesk.com/hc/en-us/articles/360015886897-A-Guide-to-Typing-Tests-Tapping-Tests-and-Memrise-Punctuation), this mode is not suited for evaluating regular answers and should be reserved for Cards with equation answers only.

 ## AnkiWeb